 - f.
 That proposed commercial buildings and mixed-use structures containing residential and commercial uses shall meet the general applicability standards of TMC 13.06.501.A and the building minimum design standards of TMC 13.06.501.C.
-For developments that include pedestrian access along the shoreline, the area of pedestrian access shall be treated in the same manner as a primary pedestrian street.
-If any of these regulations conflict with more specific design and/or development standards stated for specific shoreline districts, the standards of the shoreline district shall apply. - e.g. That the proposed development will be designed to have a minimum adverse impact on the natural environment of the site, and shall fully mitigate for any adverse impact. - 4.
+For developments that include pedestrian access along the shoreline, the area of pedestrian access shall be treated in the same manner as a primary pedestrian street. - e.g. That the proposed development will be designed to have a minimum adverse impact on the natural environment of the site, and shall fully mitigate for any adverse impact. - 4.
 New non-water-oriented commercial uses or development are prohibited unless they meet one of the following tests and as a conditional use unless otherwise specified: - a.
 The use is part of a mixed-use project development or facility that supports wateroriented uses and provides a significant public benefit with respect to the public access and restoration goals of this Program. - b.
 Navigability is severely limited at the proposed site and the use provides a significant public benefit with respect to the public access and restoration goals of this Program. - c.
 The use is within the shoreline jurisdiction but physically separated from the shoreline by a separate property, public right-of-way, or existing use, and provides a significant public benefit with respect to the public access and restoration goals of this Program.
 For the purposes of this Program, public access trails and facilities do not constitute a separation. - 5.
 An applicant for a non-water-oriented commercial use shall demonstrate ecological restoration is undertaken to the greatest extent feasible. - 6.
 Non-water-dependent commercial uses shall avoid impacts to existing navigation, recreation, and public access. - 7.
 Non-water-dependent commercial uses are prohibited over water except for water-related and water-enjoyment commercial uses in an existing structures, and where necessary to support a water-dependent use. - 8.
 Artisan/craftsperson uses must demonstrate that the use is compatible with surrounding uses and protection of public safety.
 Further, the site must be consistent with public access components as specified for water-enjoyment uses. - 9.
 Outdoor uses are encouraged, including mobile vendors and uses associated with permitted indoor uses such as a restaurant or cafe.
-Outdoor uses shall not obstruct public accessways or access to public recreation facilities. - F.B.
-"S-8" Thea Foss Shoreline District - 1.
-Mobile vendors shall not be permitted in the Dock Street and East D Street rights-of-way.
+Outdoor uses shall not obstruct public accessways or access to public recreation facilities.

+H.B.
+"S-8" Thea Foss Shoreline District

+1. Mobile vendors shall not be permitted in the Dock Street and East D Street rights-of-way.